Dmytro-Kozachok/awesomestaticsites.com/content/hugo-experience.md

 16. Sign in to [Netlify](https://app.netlify.com/sites/dmytryko/overview) with your GitHub account, then deploy and name your site following the inline instructions.

-17. Check out your website on the Internet by the link generated in the format **<your_site_name>.netlify.app**, e.g., https://dmytryko.netlify.app.
+17. Check out your website on the Internet by the Netlify link generated in the format **<your_site_name>.netlify.app**, e.g., https://dmytryko.netlify.app.